Connect with us

 www.fanbanter.co.uk – Fan reaction to the latest football news, gossip & funnies

-OXFORD v LEICESTER
+OXFORD v HULL

 David Prutton’s score prediction: 1-1 draw